Krista Scharf: Women's career (2015–2026)

 Team McCarville had enough points to qualify for the 2021 Canadian Olympic Curling Pre-Trials.
 There, they went 5–1 through the round robin, qualifying for the playoffs.
 The team had two impressive come-from-behind wins in their two playoff games.
 In their first game against the Mackenzie Zacharias rink, they were down 7–3 heading into the tenth end, but scored four points, then stole a point in the extra end to win the match.
 In their second game against Jacqueline Harrison, the team gave up five points in the second end to trail 5–1, but rallied back to win the game 9–6.
 With the win, they qualified for the 2021 Canadian Olympic Curling Trials, held November 20 to 28 in Saskatoon, Saskatchewan.
 At the Trials, the team went through the round robin with a 4–4 record.
 This earned them a spot in the second tiebreaker where they defeated Kerri Einarson 4–3.
 In the semifinal, they lost 8–3 to Jennifer Jones, eliminating them from contention.
 The 2022 Northern Ontario Scotties Tournament of Hearts was cancelled due to the pandemic and Team McCarville were selected to represent their province at the national women's championship.
-At the 2022 Scotties Tournament of Hearts, McCarville led her rink to a 5–3 round robin record, enough to qualify for the playoffs.
+At the 2022 Scotties Tournament of Hearts, Scharf led her rink to a 5–3 round robin record, enough to qualify for the playoffs.
 The team then won both of their seeding round games and defeated New Brunswick's Andrea Crawford in the 1 vs. 2 page playoff game to qualify for the final where they faced the Einarson rink.
 There, they could not keep their momentum going, losing the Scotties final 9–6.
 They wrapped up their season at the 2022 Players' Championship where they missed the playoffs.